busser/murmur/terraform/README.md

 # Cloud Infrastucture <!-- omit in toc -->

-This directory contains all Terraform code required to provision the cloud resources used to test whisper functionality.
+This directory contains all Terraform code required to provision the cloud resources used to test murmur functionality.

 - [Requirements](#requirements)
 - [Usage](#usage)